martindilling/fullrate-online-coding-style-guide/php-coding-style-guide.md

 - (change) Opening braces for methods MUST go on the **same** line, and closing braces MUST go on the next line after the body.

+- (append) A body of content MUST NOT have any linebreaks at the beginning or end.

 - (new) Variable names MUST be declared in snake_case.

 - (new) DocBlocks SHOULD always be defined for classes.

 - (new) DocBlocks MUST always be defined for fields and methods.

+- (new) Arrays MUST use the shorthand syntax.

 ### 1.1.
 Example